dentarg/auth0-blog/_posts/2017-03-07-managing-state-in-angular-with-ngrx-store.markdown

 }
 ```

-After some basic styling to position the preview elements, we'll set the font sizes based on shape and the fonts based on the user's selected font style.
+After some basic styling to position the preview elements, we'll set the font sizes based on shape and the font families based on the user's selected font style.

-Now our `TagPreviewComponent` is ready to be added in container components.
+Now our `<app-tag-preview>` is ready to be added to the container component templates.

 ### Add Tag Preview Component to the Create Page